matt-goldman/BlakeDocs/src/Pages/5 Contributing/WritingPlugins.md

 - **Plugin template** - Scaffolding for creating new Blake plugins quickly
 - **Contributing guidelines** - How to contribute plugins back to the Blake ecosystem
 :::

+[NOTE: General comment - worth adding somewhere in here about the use oif ILogger rather than console.
+As mentioned in antoher comment in this PR it shoudl be mentioned that people could use Blake without the CLI if they wanted, and they may want to pass any kind of ILogger to the methods in BuildTools.
+Writing to console instead of the logger is discouraged.
+It's an anti-pattern in .NET in general so it's an anti-pattern in Blake too.]